COVID-19

 COVID-19 Complications

-Most people will recover from Covid 19 within a few weeks however 1 in 6 may experience complications.
-Older people and those with underlying medical conditions e.g., heart disease or diabetes may be more likely to develop a more serious illness.
+Most people will recover from Covid 19 within a few weeks, however it can cause serious complications.
+Older people and those with underlying medical conditions e.g., heart disease, diabetes, obesity, chronic liver disease, severe asthma and cystic fibrosis may be more likely to develop a more serious illness.6

 What causes Covid 19 complications?